rishanmenezes/global-superstore-eda-analysis/README.md

    - Created a "Total Cost" column (Sales - Profit) to analyze spending.
    - Calculated "Discount Amount" to see how much revenue was given up in promotions.
 4. Data Visualization: Used Matplotlib to create bar charts, line graphs, and pie charts to visualize trends.
-5. Insight Generation: derived specific business metrics like year-over-year growth and regional comparisons.
+5. Insight Generation: Derived specific business metrics like year-over-year growth and regional comparisons.

 TOOLS AND LIBRARIES USED
 - Python